-Telehealth can significantly improve patient access to screening services for COVID-19 symptoms, which can help providers determine which patients need further care.
+Telehealth can significantly improve patient access to screening services for viral infections, which can help providers determine which patients need further care.

-It can also be used as an education platform to teach patients about COVID-19, such as quarantine procedures, virus epidemiology, vaccine efficacy and availability, and how to respond if symptoms arise.
+It can also be used as an education platform to teach patients about viral infections, such as quarantine procedures, virus epidemiology, vaccine efficacy and availability, and how to respond if symptoms arise.

 2 Patient Monitoring

 Using a variety of Bluetooth peripherals, patients can use a telehealth platform to record symptoms, take temperatures, and provide essential vital sign readings to their provider without the need of a nurse to do so.